mslonina/Mechanic/README.md

   use the user API to adjust the storage layout and configuration options
 - **Storage of data and configuration.** The core code takes care on the data storage and configuration
-- **The pool-based simulations.** Each pool may have different number of task to compute (the task loop follows the MPI Task Farm model), and data from all pools may be used at the every stage of the simulation
 - **MPI Task Farm** model (master -- worker relationships between nodes in a computing pool)
+- **The pool-based simulations.** Each pool may have different number of tasks to compute (the task loop follows the _MPI Task Farm_ model), and data from all pools may be used at the every stage of the simulation
 - **MPI non-blocking communication**
 - **HDF5 data storage layout**
 - **Automatic backup of data files and restart mode**